Automating security questionnaire intake

 Triaging requests was manual and time-consuming—while costing credits, morale, and promotions.
-Asking, "How might we get faster first drafts?" led to designing an AI agent that a publicly traded enterprise software company implemented to automatically handle requests.
+Asking, "How might we get faster first drafts?" led to designing an AI agent to automatically handle questionnaires.

 Company